FAQ: Frequently Asked Questions about Robert A. Heinlein, his works

 Deb Rule says: As a female who grew up reading Heinlein, my opinion is, yes, but in a good way.
 He believed in the strength, competence, and abilities of women to do or be whatever they chose, and his major female characters are usually portrayed as stronger and smarter than their male counterparts.
 He did seem to believe that women could still be powerful, in-control career women yet still be female, feminine, and could be–and want to be–mothers and wives.
 For a time this was regarded as anti-feminism, though that fashion in feminism evolved into something else later.

 His religious beliefs were his own, personal and private and only subject to guesswork and opinion.
 He was raised a Methodist and in the non-fiction “Tramp Royale” claims Methodist as his religion as of that writing in 1953-54.
 One of his last novels, “Job: A Comedy of Justice” shows a deep and thorough knowledge of, and study of, the Christian Bible and beliefs, though this is coupled with a strongly satirical treatment of those beliefs.
-There are definite non-Christian religious — “esoteric” — elements in some of his stories, as is detailed in “The Hermetic Heinlein” in issue No. 1 of The Heinlein Journal.
-[Link: https://www.heinleinsociety.org/heinlein-journal/.]
+There are definite non-Christian religious — “esoteric” — elements in some of his stories, as is detailed in “The Hermetic Heinlein” in issue No. 1 of The Heinlein Journal. [https://www.heinleinsociety.org/heinlein-journal/.]
 Then there’s “Stranger in a Strange Land” with a tale of a messiah and the foundation of a new religion.
 The LDS religion often appears in his books (i.e. in Sixth Column and in “If This Goes On –“) and is generally portrayed positively.

 The closest Heinlein came to revealing his own, personal opinion on religion and the afterlife comes from the introduction to Theodore Sturgeon’s “Godbody“.